 Each month the total in the Sales Book is noted on the credit side of the sales a/c, which is the ledger a/c.
 However, the individual accounts of the consumers are posted daily.
 Furthermore, if the volume of the transaction entries is too huge, the entries in the sales a/c are posted even weekly or fortnightly.

 The seller also prepares the invoices in either two or more copies.
 This invoice consists of the details of the terms of the payments, sales, etc. The Performa of the Sales Book is shown below:

-It often happens that the goods that are sold tend to be defective or of a lower quality and therefore, the customer would return then.
+It often happens that the goods that are sold tend to be defective or of lower quality and therefore, the customer would return them.
 Hence, the Sales Return Book is used to record the goods sold which are returned by the customers.
-However, the sales returns book is used to record only the goods which were earlier sold on the credit basis.
+However, the sales returns book is used to record only the goods which were earlier sold on a credit basis.

 The customer who bought the goods can also prepare a debit note.
 This is made when the goods are sent back to the seller and hence, is sent to him.
 The Performa of the Sales Return Book is as follows:

 Record the transactions as follows in the books of M/s.
 Z and Co.
-Also determine the ledger accounts.
+Also, the ledger determines the ledger accounts.